Simple-Configuration-Server/simple-configuration-server/README.md

 2. By cloning this repository and installing SCS locally

-Because of it's simplicitly and ease of updating, deploying SCS using Docker is the preferred way to deploy the SCS.
+Because of it's simplicitly and ease of updating, deploying SCS using Docker is the preferred method.
+Local installation is not recommended.

 ### 3.1 Docker
-The SCS Docker image is published in the GitLab Container Registry for the repository.
+The SCS Docker image is published in the GitLab Container Registry of this repository.

 The simplest way to deploy the SCS with your configuration is to